 The SWPPP is available to the public and any interested party through the UNM Digital Repository online database (http://digitalrepository.unm.edu/snl_msgp/), which complies with the public availability requirements of the 2015 MSGP.
 To remain current, MSGP regulatory deliverables (i.e., DMRs and Annual Reports) and annual SWPPP updates will be posted to and maintained on the UNM Digital Repository online database throughout the Permit term.
-The annual SWPPP update will be submitted no later than 45 days after conducting the final routine facility inspection for the calendar year (i.e., reporting period).
+Required modifications to the SWPPP will be submitted no later than 45 days after conducting the final routine facility inspection for the calendar year (i.e., reporting period).